-Professor Miguel Duro is Assistant Professor in the Accounting and Control department and Director of the Center for International Finance (CIF).
+Professor Miguel Duro is an Associate Professor in the Accounting and Control department and Director of the Center for International Finance (CIF).
 Professor Duro received a PhD and a M. Phil. in Business (Accounting) from Columbia Business School, an Executive MBA from IESE Business School, and a Bachelor’s Degree in Business Administration from the University of Seville.

 He is a Certified International Investor Analyst (CIIA®) with 10 years of experience.
 He worked in senior management positions for Sybari Software (Microsoft), Pepsi Bottling Group, and Metrovacesa, one of the biggest listed European real estate companies.
 Currently he works as expert witness in corporate valuation and accounting fraud litigations.